hungchun-lin/Stock-price-prediction-using-GAN/Paper and Report/README.md

 2. The Weekly report
 3. The Final report

-The paper the submitted to the Journal of Computer Science
+   The paper has been submitted to the Journal of Computer Science